benobaj/Bens_Portfolio/README.md

 * Data was taken from POS systems into the data warehouse
 * The model uses both; content-based filtering techniques and collaborative filtering techniques.
-* Coding Used : VBA, SQL and Google appscript and javascript.
+* Coding Used : VBA, SQL and Google appscript and javascript

 ## Overview Of TankkJuice SMT
 ![](TankJuice Image/Screenshot 2023-06-02 at 1.17.16 PM.png)